-Magic Corner on the other hand, has cubical trays which come out one after the other.
+Magic Corner, on the other hand, has cubical trays which come out one after the other.

 Blum, Hettich and Hafele are the leading brands for such accessories.
 The kitchen accessories and supporting structure have to be of great quality material because of the immense amount of weight they carry.

 Corner accessories like carousels work great for L-corners.
-They provide maximum utilisation of space, can be accessed without any hindrance, and can be used for storing heavy duty items such as pots and pans.
+They provide maximum utilisation of space, can be accessed without any hindrance and can be used for storing heavy duty items such as pots and pans.

 The trays take up just 12″ of shutters alongside each cabinet face.
 They are either circular, D-shape or 3/4th circle, provides plenty of access and are available in various materials and sizes – circular, D-shaped and 3/4th circle.

-Lazy Susan is one of the most common accessory for L-corners.
+Lazy Susan is one of the most common accessories for L-corners.
 These circular trays have been used in kitchens since years.
 They are circular, spin around and provide easy access to many materials in the pantry.
 This type of unit can be placed over kitchen counters, inside lower and upper cabinets and are hinged over a central axis.
 Lazy Susan‘s are a relatively cheaper option, simple to operate and can be used in L as well as certain blind corners.
 In square cabinets, lazy Susan’s can cause wastage of space.
 They can be wobbly and the units cannot be pulled out of cabinets.

 Blum, Hafele and Hettich are the top brands for quality L-corner accessories.